ItaiAxelrad/axelrad-climbing/src/posts/2016-02-17-Bishop/index.md

 author: 'Itai Axelrad'
 id: 350370840634974960
 location: 'Bishop, CA'
-tags: ['Axelrad', 'bishop', 'Bouldering', 'buttermilks', 'California', 'Five Ten', 'granite', 'highball']
+tags: ['bishop', 'buttermilks', 'California', 'granite', 'highball']
 ---

 Though day trips have been a plenty, a full weekend trip had been a long time coming.
 I have missed those compounding aches, pains and sunburns that only multiple days on can offer.
 Not to mention stargazing, which I regard as the cure to the common lack of perspective.